tailwarden/komiser/README.md

 </p>

-## Sponsors

-Does your company use Komiser?
-Ask your manager or marketing team if your company would be interested in supporting our project.
-Support will allow the maintainers to dedicate more time for maintenance and new features for everyone.
-Also, your company's logo will show [on GitHub](https://github.com/mlabouardy/komiser#readme) and on [our site](https://komiser.io) - who doesn't want a little extra exposure?
-[Here's the info](https://opencollective.com/komiser#sponsor).

 ## Download

 Below are the available downloads for the latest version of Komiser (2.8.0).
 Please download the proper package for your operating system and architecture.